mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

  * **Latitude**: the latitudinal coordinate of the center of the area (centroid)
  * **Longitude**: the longitudinal coordinate of the center of the area (centroid)

- **Neighbourhood**: according to the website of the city of Toronto, the definition of a neighbourhood<br>
- is an area that respects existing boundaries such as service boundaries of community agencies, <br>
- natural boundaries (rivers), and man-made boundaries (streets, highways, etc.)<br>
+ **Neighbourhood**: according to the website of the city of Toronto, the definition of a neighbourhood is an area that respects existing boundaries such as service boundaries of community agencies, natural boundaries (rivers), and man-made boundaries (streets, highways, etc.)
- They are small enough for service organizations to combine them to fit within their service area.<br>
+ They are small enough for service organizations to combine them to fit within their service area.
- They represent municipal planning areas as well as areas for public service like public health.<br>
+ They represent municipal planning areas as well as areas for public service like public health.
  A neighbourhood has a population roughly between 7,000 and 12,00 people.

 ### Example data: